nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   Use case resumes at step 2.

-<h3>Use case: Removing a patient's next appointment date</h3>
+<h3>Use case 5: Removing a patient's next appointment date</h3>

 **MSS**

-1. User requests to list patients
+1. User requests to filter list of patients by name
 2. checkUp shows a list of patients
 3. User requests to remove a future appointment for a specific patient in the list
 4. checkUp removes the appointment